hemachaitanya/interview-related-/selfintro.md

 * in case any build issues during build time i will check the jenkins logs based on that isssue i will informed to respected team (it's a developer issue or qa team platform issue we will debug the issues)

+### how to implement one application and what's the pre-requisites to develop one application

+* 1. What is the architecture of your application (monolithic, microservices, serverless)?

+2. What are your scalability requirements?

+3. What are the performance expectations for your application?

+4. Do you have any preferences for cloud providers (AWS, Azure, Google Cloud, etc.)?

+5. What level of high availability is required for your application?

+6. What type of database and data storage needs do you have?

+7. What security measures are currently in place?

+8. Are there specific deployment pipelines or automation tools you prefer?

+9. What kind of monitoring and logging solutions are you using or interested in?

+10. Are there any specific compliance requirements or industry regulations you need to adhere to?

+11. Are you open to using Infrastructure as Code tools (like Terraform, CloudFormation)?

+12. Do you have a budget constraint for infrastructure setup and maintenance?

+13. What is the size and expertise of your current technical team?

+14. What are your disaster recovery plans and requirements?

+15. What are your networking requirements (load balancing, VPNs, etc.)?

 ### k8s errors